 Ski Essentials for on the Piste: Ski Clothing

 - Waterproof Ski Jacket – but don’t pack it!
 Wear it on the plane/journey to save space in your bag.
-A good looking insulated jackets is an essential part of a complete ski outfit!
+A good looking insulated jacket is an essential part of a complete ski outfit!

 - Ski Pants/Board Pants – ski pants (aka. insulated waterproof trousers) are an absolute ski essential – no explanation needed.

-- Thermal pants – thermals are the perfect base layer
+- Thermal pants – thermals are the perfect base layer bottoms

 - Mid layer shirt or T-shirt